csudcy/Sappy/README.md

 Public UI:
 * Countdown before showing numbers?
 * Force end before everyone has voted
-* Highlight outliers
 * Give estimates titles/Jira links
-* Remove individual users from a room

 Private UI:
 * Dont remove users vote on room join
 * Drop back to welcome screen when removed from a room

 Stretch goals:
+* Keep a history of votes - needs to be identifiable; Jira link?
 * Greasemonkey script to add "Vote now" link in Jira?
 * Integrate with Jira - list tickets that need to be estimated?
-* Keep a history of votes - needs to be identifiable; Jira link?
 * Cheat sheet from vote history
-* App to make it easier to use on phones
 * Customisable cards